On appearances, the grants we award are not big and splashy in terms of specific amounts, but they are significant in far more lasting ways.

 Traditionally, the board has selected grant recipients in an ‘around the table,’ exchange of suggestions among board members.

-good insights to community needs and opportunities.
+good insights into community needs and opportunities.

 |1.
 Name, address and contact number for the organization.